Eric Metaxas: Writing

 Martin Luther: The Man Who Rediscovered God and Changed the World became a New York Times bestselling book in October 2017 and claimed a New York Times Editor's Pick in December 2017.
-Carlos Eire gave the book a full page review in the New York Times, stating, "Metaxas knows how to tell a story and how to develop characters, and this talent makes his narrative at once gripping and accessible."
+Carlos Eire gave the book a full-page review in The New York Times, stating, "Metaxas knows how to tell a story and how to develop characters, and this talent makes his narrative at once gripping and accessible."
 But he also accused Metaxas of doing naive Whig history, portraying Luther as "a titanic figure who single-handedly slays the dragon of the Dark Ages, rescues God from an interpretive dungeon, invents individual freedom and ushers in modernity."
 Catholic church historian John Vidmar writes that Metaxas ignored more than a century of scholarship on Luther in order to write a "sweeping and largely uncritical endorsement for Martin Luther."
-In order to reach his conclusions, Vidmar writes, "Metaxas needs to misunderstand, denigrate, and then caricature centuries of human effort and achievement in language that is colloquial, casual, and often flippant."
+To reach his conclusions, Vidmar writes, "Metaxas needs to misunderstand, denigrate, and then caricature centuries of human effort and achievement in language that is colloquial, casual, and often flippant."

-If You Can Keep It: The Forgotten Promise of American Liberty, released June 14, 2016.
-Seven Women was released November 2016.
+If You Can Keep It: The Forgotten Promise of American Liberty was released on June 14, 2016.
+Seven Women was released in November 2016.
 Seven More Men, released in April 2020, is the sequel to Seven Men.
-Is Atheism Dead?, released October 19, 2021, is a response to the 1966 TIME cover Is God Dead?.
+Is Atheism Dead?, released October 19, 2021, is a response to the 1966 Time cover "Is God Dead?".
 Fish Out of Water: A Search for the Meaning of Life, released February 2, 2021.
 Letter to the American Church, released September 20, 2022.

 Metaxas' other writing has been published in the Atlantic Monthly, The New York Times, and The Wall Street Journal.

 Other work

-Metaxas is the founder and host of a New York City event series called "Socrates in the City: Conversations on the Examined Life," where he interviews thinkers and writers, and is labeled as a forum on "life, God, and other small topics" in Metaxas' book about the series.
+Metaxas is the founder and host of a New York City event series, called "Socrates in the City: Conversations on the Examined Life," where he interviews thinkers and writers, and is labeled as a forum on "life, God, and other small topics" in Metaxas' book about the series.
 Guests to SItC have been the likes of, and not limited to Francis Collins, Malcolm Gladwell, Sir John Polkinghorne, Kathleen Norris, Richard John Neuhaus, Dick Cavett, N. T. Wright, Jean Bethke Elshtain, Dm.
 Alice von Hildebrand, Peter Hitchens, Sir Jonathan Sacks, and Caroline Kennedy.

-In the late 1990s Metaxas wrote BreakPoint radio commentaries for former Richard Nixon aide and Prison Fellowship founder Charles "Chuck" Colson.
+In the late 1990s, Metaxas wrote BreakPoint radio commentaries for former Richard Nixon aide and Prison Fellowship founder Charles "Chuck" Colson.
 Upon Colson's death in 2012, Metaxas, along with John Stonestreet, became the voice of BreakPoint, which now airs weekdays on 1350 outlets across the country.